-ANSWER: First, let us cover a brief definition and some background before delving into what the Bible says about tattoos.
+Answer: First, we need to cover a brief definition of its meaning and then some background before delving into what the Bible says about tattoos.
 They are a decoration, pattern or mark made on the skin by puncturing or cutting it and then filling these places with a coloring substance (e.g. ink).
 The word tattoo is Polynesian in origin and came into existence around the 1760 - 70s (dictionary.com).

-The King James Bible, written in 1611, specifically describes a tattoo only in one place, Leviticus 19:28.
+The King James translation, written in 1611, specifically describes tattoos only in one place, Leviticus 19:28.
 It does not mention it by name in either the Old or New Testaments.
 Many modern translations, however, such as the NKJV, NIV, HCSB and the HBFV, do mention it by name.

-28. You shall not make any cuttings in your flesh for the dead, nor tattoo (Hebrew: nathan, Strong's Concordance #H5414, meaning to add or apply) any marks (Hebrew: kethobeth, Strong's #H3793, meaning a letter or mark branded on the skin) on you.
-I am the Lord (Leviticus 19:28, HBFV)
+You shall not make any cuttings in your flesh for the dead, nor tattoo (Hebrew: nathan, Strong's Concordance #H5414, meaning to add or apply) any marks (Hebrew: kethobeth, Strong's #H3793, meaning a letter or mark branded on the skin) on you.
+I am the Lord (Leviticus 19:28, HBFV).

-God gave this warning to the Israelites before they entered Canaan and the land they were promised as an inheritance.
-He did this because they were going into a land filled with people who did not worship him and who used a variety of methods (idols, markings on their body, etc.) to worship or honor their pagan deities.
-The Eternal did not want his people polluting themselves either by pursuing these false deities or by adopting pagan customs and using them to worship him (see Exodus 32).
+God gave the above warning to the Israelites before they entered the Promised Land.
+He did this because they were going into a land filled with people who did not worship him and who used a variety of methods (idols, body markings, etc.) to honor their pagan deities.
+The Eternal did not want his people polluting themselves by adopting pagan customs and using them to worship him (see Exodus 32).

 What is unclear is the use of non-religious imagery in tattoos.
-Scripture does allow people to wear jewelry (rings, earrings, chains, etc.) or women to wear makeup, in order to enhance their appearance.
-In the final analysis, Christians can never go wrong by prayerfully asking God for his will regarding any tattoo they may wish to place on their bodies.
+The Bible does allow people to wear jewelry (rings, earrings, chains, etc.) or women to wear makeup, in order to enhance their appearance.
+Christians, in the final analysis, can never go wrong by prayerfully asking God for his will regarding tattoos they may wish to place on their bodies.